Anniversary of the coronation of Canada’s Queen: Two Senate portraits celebrate her reign

-When she ascended the throne in London’s Westminster Abbey 66 years ago, Queen Elizabeth II had already been Sovereign for over a year.
-Her coronation on June 2, 1953 – the first to be televised – did not mark the beginning of her reign but it did provide the solemnity, ceremony and religious seal of approval that formalized it.
+When she ascended the throne in London’s Westminster Abbey on June 2, 1953, Queen Elizabeth II had already been Sovereign for over a year.
+Her coronation – the first to be televised – did not mark the beginning of her reign but it did provide the solemnity, ceremony and religious seal of approval that formalized it.

 Held after a respectful period of mourning for her father, King George VI, it was a chance for citizens of the Commonwealth of Nations, including Canada, to celebrate their young Queen with a magnificent ceremony that culminated in her being crowned before taking her place on the throne.